vmware-tanzu-labs/educates-training-platform/docs/custom-resources/secret-copier.md

 Adding labels to the target secret
 ----------------------------------

-Labels which may exist on the source secret are not copied to the target secret as doing so may cause issues which software which is triggered based on the presence of any labels.
+Labels which may exist on the source secret are not copied to the target secret as doing so may cause issues with software which is triggered based on the presence of any labels.

 To specify labels that should be applied to the secret when copied to the target namespace set ``targetSecret.labels``.